Back to notes

 Fix: build tiny regression cases from traces.
 Save 3-5 historical traces and replay decisions against them before changing logic.

 If you want a practical workflow for iterating these fixes quickly without chaos, use this pattern: isolate one bug class per cycle, patch, run one trace replay, then run one live task.
-That discipline is covered in https://starkslab.com/notes/ai-coding-agent-workflow.
+That discipline is covered in AI Coding Agent Workflow.

 Once local runs are stable, harden in layers: